mslinn/jekyll_img/README.md

 If both `blah.webp` and `blah.png` were available, the above would fetch and display `blah.webp` if the web browser supported `webp` format, otherwise it would fetch and display `blah.png`.
+If the browser did not support the `picture` element, the `img src` attribute would be used to specify the image.

 ## Supported Filetypes